Sahimbehlim/Personalized-Learning-Navigator/README.md

 # Personalized Learning Navigator

-This project is a Personalized Learning Navigator built using React with Vite as the bundler and Tailwind CSS for styling.
+This project is a personalized learning navigator built using React with Vite as the bundler and Tailwind CSS for styling.
 It guides users through a series of steps and displays personalized learning path for users.

 # Features